-Follow this advice the night before and morning of Rookie Tri
+Follow this advice the night before and morning of for your first triathlon

 1) Arrive early and get ready to have a lot of fun!
 Plan to be in transition one hour before race start.
 Mental stress can make the morning of your first triathlon seem hectic.
 Take a minute to take it all in and realize that you are winning just by showing up!